 - Canned jackfruit

 In addition, to being very nutritious, canned soups also hydrate as they have a lot of water in them.
-Although you should keep an eye out on canned soups that have high salt content in them, as your body will use more water to digest it than it actually gets from the soup.
-Generally speaking, most canned soups contain vegetables, meat and in some cases even fruit, or a combination of them all.
-You can also find vegetarian canned soups which do not have any meat in it, these tend to have an even longer shelf life.
+Although you should keep an eye out for canned soups that have high salt content in them, as your body will use more water to digest it than it actually gets from the soup.
+Generally speaking, most canned soups contain vegetables, meat, and in some cases even fruit, or a combination of them all.
+You can also find vegetarian canned soups that do not have any meat in them, these tend to have an even longer shelf life.

 One of the big benefits of canned soups is that you can use the can to heat the soup up in an open fire, this is very beneficial in an SHTF situation.

-Basically, there are two types of canned foods, Low Acid (LACF) and Acidified Canned foods (ACF), this in addition to the manufacturing process and the canned foods content will determine for how long they will last.
+Basically, there are two types of canned foods, Low Acid (LACF) and Acidified Canned foods (ACF), in addition to the manufacturing process and the content of the canned food will determine for how long they will last.
 Both types of canned foods could be potentially dangerous if the food is not prepared and canned according to the current safety standards.
 The major health threat comes from microbial contamination which does not need oxygen to live and reproduce.

 One of the most dangerous microbial contamination is caused by Clostridium Botulinum which causes botulism.
 If you have ever seen some kind of canned food where the can is swollen on one or both sides, this usually indicates that there is a microbial growth in the can which produces excess gas in the can, thus the swelling of the can.
 In this case, even if the can is before the expiration date, do not consume it, throw it out immediately.